eduvpn/documentation/FIREWALL.md

     $ sudo systemctl restart netfilter-persistent

-You can fully disable the firewall if you want to use your own firewall:
+You can fully disable the firewall as well:

     $ sudo systemctl disable --now netfilter-persistent